Additivity of higher rho invariants and nonrigidity of topological manifolds: Introduction

-In the case where the strong Novikov conjecture holds for $\Gamma =\pi_1 X$, we can define a homological higher rho invariant.
+When the strong Novikov conjecture holds for $\pi_1 X$, we introduce a homological higher rho invariant.
 We call this invariant the Novikov rho invariant for obvious reasons to be explained in Section $\ref{sec:novrho}$.
-The Novikov rho invariant can be used to construct many elements in $\mathcal S^\topo(X)$, even when $\Gamma = \pi_1 X$ is torsion free.
-It is equivalent to the higher rho invariant, if the Baum-Connes conjecture holds for $\Gamma$.
+The Novikov rho invariant can be used to detect many elements in $\mathcal S^\topo(X)$, even when $\pi_1 X$ is torsion free.
+In particular, we apply this Novikov rho invariant to show that the structure group is not finitely generated for certain manifolds.

-We point out that, in the odd dimensional case, the higher rho invariant for signature operators in the literature (cf. \cite[Section 3]{MR2220524} \cite[Remark 4.6]{MR3514938} \cite{Zenobi:2014uo}) is twice of the higher rho invariant of this paper, cf. Remark $\ref{rmk:rhocompare}$ and Theorem $\ref{thm:tworho}$ below.
+If the Baum-Connes conjecture holds for $\pi_1 X$, then the Novikov rho invariant is equivalent to the higher rho invariant.
+The first author also studied a different homological higher rho invariant for manifolds satisfying certain vanishing conditions on homology in the middle dimension \cite{MR1707352}.
+The higher rho invariant in the current paper can also be generalized to those settings.
+For example, if $M$ is a manifold and $\mathbb Z/2$ acts freely and homologically trivially in the sense of \cite{MR963636}, then this involution defines a homological higher rho invariant \cite[Remark 0.8(a)]{MR1707352}, which away from the prime number $2$ is realized by an element in the topological structure group of $M$.
+This plays an important role in the cobordism of homologically trivial actions \cite{MR963636}.

 The higher rho invariant map on the structure set of a smooth manifold was first introduced by Higson and Roe \cite{MR2220524}.
-Zenobi extended the higher rho invariant map (as a map of sets) to topological manifolds \cite{Zenobi:2014uo}.
+Zenobi extended the higher rho invariant map (as a map of sets) to topological manifolds \cite{MR3622237}.
 In the cyclic cohomology setting, Lott studied the higher eta invariant (a close relative of the higher rho invariant) under certain conditions \cite{JLott92}.

-In the topological setting, the first author studied a different higher rho invariant under certain conditions \cite{MR1707352}.
-Those invariants can be defined for certain manifolds, not just elements in structure groups.
-The higher rho invariant defined in the current paper can also be generalized to those settings.
-For example, if $M$ is a manifold and $\mathbb Z/2$ acts freely and homologically trivially in the sense of \cite{MR873231}, then this involution has an invariant living in the analytic structure set of $M$ (which away from the prime $2$ is realized).
-This plays an important role in the bordism of homologically trivial actions.
+Our approach to the higher rho invariant is very much inspired by the work of Higson and Roe on the analytic surgery long exact sequence for smooth manifolds and structure sets of smooth manifolds \cite{MR2220522,MR2220523,MR2220524}.
+In their work, Higson and Roe proved that in the smooth setting, the higher rho invariant establishes a set theoretic commutative diagram between the smooth surgery sequence and the analytic surgery sequence.
+Our main result implies that in the topological setting, the higher rho invariant can be used to construct a commutative diagram of abelian groups between the topological surgery sequence and the analytic surgery sequence.
+In fact, the same method also establishes a commutative diagram between the homology-manifold surgery sequence and the analytic surgery (cf. Proposition $\ref{prop:homocomm}$).
+Furthermore, this method can also be used to show that the Cheeger-Gromov rho invariant \cite{MR806699} defines a homomorphism on the structure group.